nmc777/PLC/README.md

   No electronics built inside (Dry Contact)
   Often used with "Door closed" or "Part PResent"
 ### Contactor / Motor Contacto
+Devices used for establishing nad interrupting a w=electrica power circuit.
 ## Diagram Types

 ### Pictorial Diagram